From the Eagles to the Cannons: Curtis Brown’s journey continues

 Playing pure midfield throughout his young career like most in the NAB League, Brown’s shift to the half-back flank has seen him take a keen interest in AFL defenders whose attributes he can emulate.

-“Someone like a Tom Langdon from the Pies or Jack Crisp,” he said.
+“Someone like a Tom Langdon from the Pies or Jack Crisp,” he singled out.

 “Just the way Jack Crisp dashes off the half-back flank but then also gets back and takes the intercept mark.